CLP — Classification, Labelling and Packaging of substances and mixtures

 - CLP — poster — New chemical labelling — CLP pictograms and hazard classes EN; FR; DE

-In most of the cases, suppliers need to decide on the classification of a substance or mixture.
+In most cases, suppliers need to decide on the classification of a substance or mixture.
 This is called self-classification.

-- Look out for new labels and safety data sheets (SDS)
+- Look out for new hazard labels and safety data sheets (SDS).

-- Train workers to understand and recognise the new label information
+- Train workers to understand and recognise the CLP-labelling information.

-- Check that your use of the substance or mixture is covered on the SDS and is not advised against
+- Check that your use of the substance or mixture is covered in the SDS and is not advised against.